About us

 · Transparency – Being open and accountable through good governance.

-Joyce Tower & Museum CLG is a registered charity.
-Our Board of Trustees are; Chairperson Séamus Cannon, Company Secretary Brian Rankin, Treasurer Eoin O Cuirc, and Trustees Frank Cogan, Deidre Black, Dave Lawless, Andrew Basquille, and Frances Spillane
+Joyce Tower & Museum CLG is a registered charity (RCN: 20206583).
+Our Board of Trustees are; Chairperson Séamus Cannon, Company Secretary Brian Rankin, Treasurer Eoin O Cuirc, and Trustees Frank Cogan, Deidre Black, Dave Lawless, Andrew Basquille, Frances Spillane and Karen Banks

 Contact us